Research at CSS

 CSS Research Projects

-- Stress management in burn out and exhaustion syndrome
+- Stress management, burn out and exhaustion

-- Mind and body medicine and care
+- Mind, body medicine and care

-Publications from CSS
+Some publications from CSS

 Executive Cognitive Functioning and Cardiovascular Autonomic Regulation in a Population-Based Sample of Working Adults.
 Stenfors CU, Hanson LM, Theorell T, Osika WS.
 Front Psychol.
 2016 Oct 5;7:1536.